leandroviajando/tfa/README.md

 We expect at least basic tests for web app and some test cases for python code (both for api and db parts).
 This project has some examples.

-Please state any assumptions that you make.
+Please state any assumptions that you make, or ask questions in case of ambiguity/incompleteness of requirements.

 ## 💻Development